MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 }
 ```
 ##### Description:
-Contains the requested financial statistics or views into the database.
+Contains the requested financial statistics or parametrized views into the database.

-`statsOpt` serves as a collection of metrics about services consumed and provided.
+`statsOpt` provides a collection of metrics about services consumed and provided.

-`totalUnpaidAndPendingPayable` is the number of Wei we believe we owe to other Nodes and that those other Nodes have
+`totalUnpaidAndPendingPayableGwei` is the number of Gwei we believe we owe to other Nodes and that those other Nodes have
 not yet received, as far as we know.
 This includes both bills we haven't yet paid and bills we have paid, but whose
 transactions we have not yet seen confirmed on the blockchain.

-`totalPaidPayable` is the number of Wei we have successfully paid to our creditors and seen confirmed during the time
+`totalPaidPayableGwei` is the number of Gwei we have successfully paid to our creditors and seen confirmed during the time
 the current instance of the Node has been running.
 In the future, this number may become cumulative over more time than
 just the current Node run.

-`totalUnpaidReceivable` is the number of Wei we believe other Nodes owe to us, but have not yet been included in
+`totalUnpaidReceivableGwei` is the number of Gwei we believe other Nodes owe to us, but have not yet been included in
 payments we have seen confirmed on the blockchain.
 This includes both payments that have never been made and also
 payments that have been made but not yet confirmed.

-`totalPaidReceivable` is the number of Wei we have successfully received in confirmed payments from our debtors during
+`totalPaidReceivableGwei` is the number of Gwei we have successfully received in confirmed payments from our debtors during
 the time the current instance of the Node has been running.
 In the future, this number may become cumulative over more
 time than just the current Node run.

-`topRecordsOpt` brings records specified by a count stretching from the top down to the record with that given ordinal
-number.
-If the table contains fewer records than requested, a smaller amount is returned.
+`topRecordsOpt` retrieves records sorted downwards and limited by their maximum count.
+If the table contains fewer records
+than requested, a smaller amount is sent back.

-`payable` is the part of top records containing payable records if any.
+`payable` is the part of top records referring to payable records if any exist.

-`wallet` is a wallet of a Node that we owe to.
+`wallet` is a wallet of the Node that we owe to.

-`age` is a number of seconds that elapsed since we made a payment to this particular Node last time.
+`age` is a number of seconds that elapsed since we settled a payment to this particular Node last time.

-`balance` is a number of Wei we owe.
+`balanceGwei` is a number of Gwei we owe to this particular Node.

-`pendingPayableHashOpt` is present only sporadically, but signs that we've already attempted to pay the debts recently,
+`pendingPayableHashOpt` is present only sporadically, but says that we've recently approached paying our debt,
-but the payment wasn't confirmed yet by our confirmation tools.
+but the payment wasn't confirmed yet by our confirmation detector.
+If the value is present, it gives you a transaction
+hash of the so-believed pending transaction.

-`receivable` is the part of top records containing receivable records if any.
+`receivable` is the part of top records that concerns receivable records if any exist.

-`wallet` is a wallet of a Node that owes us money for services we provided to them in the past.
+`wallet` is a wallet of the Node that owes money to us for services we pursued to them in the past.

-`age` is a number of seconds that elapsed since this particular debtor paid out his debt to us the last time.
+`age` is a number of seconds that elapsed since this particular debtor made the last payment to our account in order to
+redeem his liabilities.

-`balance` is a number of Wei owed to us.
+`balanceGwei` is a number of Gwei that this debtor owes to us.

-`customQueryRecordsOpt` is a response on more complex queries for a specific range of records.
-This response also goes
+`customQueryRecordsOpt` is a response to those more complex queries with specific ranges of records.
+This response comes
-with two halves, payable and receivable.
-However, by using this query, it is possible to ask just about one sample
+divided into two halves, the payable and the receivable.
+By using this query, though, it is still possible to query about
-from that pair if the other part does not meet the interest of the requester.
+just one from that pair.

-`payableOpt` is facultative, representing specifically filtered accounts from payable.
+`payableOpt` is facultative, and represents specifically picked accounts from the payable table as a result of applying
+two-parameter filter consisted of a specific range in age and balance.

-`receivableOpt` is facultative, representing specifically filtered accounts from receivable.
+`receivableOpt` is facultative, and represents specifically picked accounts from the receivable table as a result of
+applying two-parameter filter consisted of a specific range in age and balance.

-The inner items of both are identical to those that were described above at `topRecords`.
+The content of both retrieved subsets is structurally identical to those records that were described in detail above for
+`topRecords`.

 #### `generateWallets`
 ##### Direction: Request